libAtoms/QUIP/README.md

     enabling or disabling tight-binding support you should force a full rebuild by doing a `make deepclean; make`.

-4.  make something:

-		make libAtoms

-    or (usually)
+4. Compile all modules, libraries and programs with

-        make QUIP_Programs/<progname>
+		make

-    Note that the `make` command has to be executed from the top level directory, even for targets in subdirectories.

-    Most useful make targets include
+    Other useful make targets include

-    `all` : pretty much every vaguely useful top level program `QUIP_Programs/eval` : evaluate energies, forces, minimize energy etc `QUIP_Programs/md` : basic md program
+  		- `make quippy` : compile the Python wrappers to `QUIP`
-	`QUIP_Core` : generates everything that is necessary to use QUIP as a library `install` : copies all compiled programs it can find to `QUIP_INSTDIR`, if it's defined and is a directory
+	    - `make install` : copies all compiled programs it can find to `QUIP_INSTALLDIR`, if it's defined and is a directory

-    You can also use QUIP and libAtoms as a library and link to it.
-To make the library version only, execute
+	    - `make libquip`:   Compile QUIP as a library and link to it.

-    	    make libquip

 		  This will make all the various libraries and combine them into one:
 		  `build.${QUIP_ARCH}/libquip.a`, which is what you need to link (and of course LAPACK).

 5. QUIP is a "developer's" code, and is not for the faint hearted.
-A good start is to use the `eval` program, which is under `QUIP_Programs`, and allows the evaluation of properties of an atomic configuration using a variety of models.
+A good start is to use the `quip` program, which is under `src/Programs`, and allows the evaluation of properties of an atomic configuration using a variety of models.
 For example:

-    		eval at_file=test.xyz init_args='IP LJ' \
+    		quip at_file=test.xyz init_args='IP LJ' \
     			param_file=QUIP_Core/parameters/ip.parms.LJ.xml E

     assuming that you have a file called `test.xyz` with the following